belastingdienst/opr-paas/docs/overview/glossary.md

 ## Groups [openshift]

-Access to a Paas is granted to specific groups, which can be listed in the Paas' configuration file.
+Access to a Paas is granted to specific groups, which can be listed in the PaasConfig.

 A group can contain roles that allow them certain permissions, users and/or an LDAP query.
-When configured, the LDAP query is used to find the members of the group, *in addition* to any users listed specifically in the Paas configuration.
+When configured, the LDAP query is used to find the members of the group, *in addition* to any users listed specifically in the PaasConfig.

 Please be aware that this is an OpenShift specific feature.

 ## ManagedByPaas

-This is a field in the Paas configuration, and feature, that allows the user to indicate that this Paas is actually managed by another Paas' ArgoCD.
+This is a field in the PaasConfig, and feature, that allows the user to indicate that this Paas is actually managed by another Paas' ArgoCD.

 ## Namespace / PaasNs